Collab4exaNBody/exaDEM/example/polyhedra/fragmentation/verification_test/traction/README.md

 ![Traction results with several values of Gc](exadem_res.png)

-Note that the surface area used is 0.98x0.98 while the surface are is forces to 1.0 in `Rockable`.
+Note that the surface area used is 0.98x0.98 while the surface is forced to 1.0x1.0 in `Rockable`.

 [Rockable Analysis](rockable_res.pdf)